 How do you decorate a simple Christmas table?

-Create a living garland with foraged finds such as pinecones, berries or even fruit.
-Whether you raid your garden or a florist, seasonal greenery such as ivy, spruce, laurel, fatsia will all work as a base.
-Or fragrant eucalyptus comes in many forms, from familiar Baby Blue and Gunni to Parvafolia with a smaller, delicate leaf.
-Liven up evergreens with unusual varieties – Spanish moss, air plants or succulents add a soft, sage green accent.
+When it comes to the runner, create a living garland with foraged finds such as pinecones, berries, or even fruit.
+Whether you raid your garden or a florist, seasonal greenery such as ivy and pine will all work as a base.
+If you prefer to go artificial, opt for a timeless eucalyptus.

 How do you dress a Christmas dinner table?